nessim-liamani/Data-expertise/02_Tennis_ATP/readme.md

 - Assign resources to tasks
 - Manage risks

-Use 'OpenProj' or 'ProjectLibre' and provide a filled file to import into either tool.
+To use 'Microsoft Project', 'OpenProj' or 'ProjectLibre' and providing a filled file to import into either tool.

 #### 4.2.
-Your Tasks: Planning
+Tasks: Planning
 The planning timeline spans seven days, divided into key milestones and deliverables:

 **Day 1:**